Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Appendix

 \section{Appendix}

 The default results in this paper are obtained with the nucleon Glauber model.
 We have repeated the analysis for the quark Glauber model and compared it with the nucleon Glauber model results in Figs.~\ref{fig:8} and \ref{fig:9} for the impact of $\gamma$ fluctuation and $\beta$ fluctuation, respectively.
 The trends are mostly very similar.
 A few exceptions are observed.
 In particular, the results of the two models are shifted vertically from each other in Fig.~\ref{fig:8}.
 In the case of $\beta$ fluctuation in Fig.~\ref{fig:9}, the variance $c_{\rm d}\{2\}$ and skewness $c_{\rm d}\{3\}$ are systematically different between the two models in the high $\bar{\beta}$ region.
+Table~\ref{tab:2} gives the cumulant expression for the case where the projectile and target nuclei have the same mass number but different deformations.
+These expressions are expected from the additive nature of the cumulants.